rore/janrain-backplane-2/README.md

 Backplane README
 ================

-The Backplane Server implements the [backplane-core-v2](https://sites.google.com/site/backplanespec/documentation/backplane2-0-draft5) specification, with the configuration and deployment specifics detailed in this document.
+This Backplane Server implements both the [backplane-core-v2](https://sites.google.com/site/backplanespec/documentation/backplane2-0-draft5) specification and the previous [backplane-core-v1.2](https://sites.google.com/site/backplanespec/documentation/backplane1-2) specification, with the configuration and deployment specifics detailed in this document.

 The deployment environment is Amazon AWS and the storage engine used is SimpleDB.